MEDICARE FRAUD WHISTLEBLOWER ATTORNEY

 A whistleblower lawyer can protect employees from retaliation or harassment attempts by their employer.
 They may also seek compensation for whistleblowers who report Medicare fraud.

 Employees are often the first ones to realize that Medicare fraud is occurring, especially if they have a medical background.
-Astute employees will recognize when a recommended medical service seems frivolous or if a patient is unlikely to respond to a treatment.
+Astute employees will recognize when a recommended medical service seems frivolous or if a patient is unlikely to respond to treatment.
 If they become familiar with a patient, they may be more likely to know what the patient truly needs and to question services that don’t make sense.

 Medical coders in the billing department who are cognizant of Medicare fraud can also question services that seem excessive or duplicate entries for the same service.
 Oftentimes, medical coding is clerical work that can be done without much training.
 Reputable healthcare providers should ensure that medical coders and billing administrators receive appropriate training and know when to question documented services before submitting them for repayment from Medicare.

-If you have knowledge of a scheme to commit Medicare fraud, you should reach out to our Medicare fraud lawyers for guidance.
+If you have knowledge of a scheme to commit Medicare fraud, you should reach out to our Tampa Medicare fraud lawyers for guidance.

 What does a Medicare fraud lawyer do?